-It means Texans are removed from the voter records for not voting!
+It means Texans and voters across the country are removed from the voter records for not voting!

 The process is part of Voter List Maintenance and is triggered by voters changing residence within Texas.
 The process happens in every state to keep voter records accurate under the guidance of federal law and state law.